Yes, there are at least two types of memory problems, working memory and long term memory. These can lead to difficulties in learning.

 • When reviewing, use different strategies such as copying, writing from memory, sounding out, and/or guessing.

-• What can be done to help someone who has a memory problem?
+• See what alternative strategies can be used to help someone with a long-term memory problem

 • Limit the amount of significant information presented at one time, instead of giving multi-step directions.
 Provide directions one step at a time.